EAguayodev/age-calculator-app-main/age-calculator-app-main/README.md

 ### Useful resources

-- https://www.w3schools.com/cssref/sel_placeholder.php - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- https://www.w3schools.com/cssref/sel_placeholder.php - I went to w3schools to learn about the placeholder selector, and to see how to style it and resize accoridng to the figma design.
-- https://www.geeksforgeeks.org/how-to-align-placeholder-text-in-html/ - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- https://www.geeksforgeeks.org/how-to-align-placeholder-text-in-html/ - This is an amazing article which helped me finally understand the approach to align the placeholder text in the input fields, and target them fore error styling using javascript.

 ## Author

 - Website - [Eric Aguayo](https://www.ericaguayo.com)
 - Frontend Mentor - [@EAguayodev](https://www.frontendmentor.io/profile/EAguayodev)

-## Acknowledgments